-• At the time of the annual inspection, the water surface elevation of the COL Secondary Ash Pond was surveyed to be 785.82 feet, 16.18 feet below the crest of the west embankment of the CCR surface impoundment, which had an elevation of approximately 802 feet at the lowest point of the embankment.

-- At the time of the annual inspection, the water depth that was measured within the CCR surface impoundment varied between 4.0 feet and 4.7 feet. - From the water depth measurements at the time of the annual inspection, the elevation of the top of CCR/sediment that was measured varied between an elevation of 781.82 feet and 781.12 feet. - WPL has interviewed the staff who conducted the inspections and based on these interviews, the impoundment has fluctuated about one foot in elevation.
-Therefore, the approximate minimum water surface elevation recorded within the COL Secondary Ash Pond was 785 feet. - WPL has interviewed the staff who conducted the inspections and based on these interviews, the impoundment has fluctuated about one foot in elevation.
-Therefore, the approximate maximum water surface elevation recorded within the COL Secondary Ash Pond was 787 feet. - From the 1975 original design drawing contours of the COL Secondary Ash Pond, the original design bottom contour elevation of the CCR surface impoundment was approximately 780 feet.
-Comparing the results from the water depth measurements at the time of the annual inspection to the 1975 original design drawing contours, the deposition thickness varied between 1.12 feet to 1.82 feet.
+- At the time of the annual inspection, the existing CCR bottom was surveyed to be 783.4 feet, 18.6 feet below the crest of the west embankment of the CCR surface impoundment, which had an elevation of approximately 802 feet at the lowest point of the embankment. - Because of the dewatering activities, the approximate minimum water surface elevation recorded within the COL Secondary Ash Pond was 783.4 feet, which was at the time of the annual inspection. - WPL has interviewed the staff who conducted the inspections and based on these interviews, the impoundment has fluctuated about one foot in elevation prior to dewatering.
+Therefore, the approximate maximum water surface elevation recorded within the COL Secondary Ash Pond was 786 feet. - From the 1975 original design drawing contours of the COL Secondary Ash Pond, the original design bottom contour elevation of the CCR surface impoundment was approximately 780 feet.
+The deposition thickness is approximately 3.4 feet.